Út 01 září 2020

 Understating of some of these terms is rather straightforward.
 The context is the interdict on the pagan practices of divination, so qosem qesamim is literally “distributes distributions”, and according to the commentaries to the Czech study Bible, it means some kind of divination by observing either spread lots or arrows shot in front of the diviner.
 Another commentaries (NET Bible) claims it is just a generic term for any diviner who predicts future from observing various omens and signs.
 However, it is obvious it is some kind of divination, although we are not completely certain how exactly it was done.

 menakhesh has very complicated meaning.
 According to some it is just a generic term for any divination by observing signs and omens (Strong’s Dictionary).
-According to other (Czech Bible commentary, Wikipedia) this word derives from the word for snake, and as a verb it literally translates to hissing.
+According to other (Czech Bible commentary and Wikipedia) this word derives from the word for snake, and as a verb it literally translates to hissing.
 It could mean either some kind of whispering or murmuring incantation, or it may signifies a snake charmer.

 yidde'oni means “consults a medium or familiar spirit”, and these mean just what the literal translation suggests.